SemwebServices/PubSubHubBubFacade/README.md

 There are many deployment options, the initial goal was for a local facade, but projects may also use the service internally to poll RSS and turn feeds into event streams.

+## Development

+Users will normally work with three git projects side by side
+  * git@github.com:SemwebServices/SWCapAlertHubDevops.git
+    The devops project that provides base infrastructure.
+Check out this project and run cd vagrant
+      docker-compose -f ./docker-compose-dev-setup.yml up
+    to provision the base postgres, elasticsearch and rabbitMQ with appropriate config
+  * This project
+      cd feedFacade
+      grails run-app
+    to provide a running feed facade you can edit.
+    Visit http://localhost:8081/feedFacade/setup to complete setup.
+  * CapAggregator

 ### GeneralUser

     CREATE USER feedfacade WITH PASSWORD 'feedFacade';